ddeatrich/weatheralerts/README.md

 # Installation Quickstart

-This qickstart install guide assumes you are already familiar with custom component installation and with the Home Assistant YAML configuration.
+This quickstart install guide assumes you are already familiar with custom component installation and with the Home Assistant YAML configuration.
 If you need more detailed step-by-step instructions, check the links at the bottom for detailed instructions.
 Troubleshooting information, weatheralerts YAML package information, and Lovelace UI examples are also included in the **Links** at the bottom.

 Install the *weatheralerts* integration via *HACS*.
 After installing via *HACS*, don't restart Home Assistant yet.
 We will do that after completing the YAML platform configuration.